 - It is the role of our application, on our customers’ behalf, to store and associate keys to transactions safely and reliably.

-- The process of receiving and storing a key (guaranteeing authenticity and immutability of the transaction) could be made to securely trigger the receiving party’s (eg your …) accounting or other procedures automatically, using the data contained in the transaction in the recorded block.
+- The process of receiving and storing a key (guaranteeing authenticity and immutability of the transaction) can be made to securely trigger the receiving party’s (eg your …) accounting or other procedures automatically, using the data contained in the transaction in the recorded block.

 |“NEWS FLASH!
 IBM Has Now Released a Fully Secured Business Strength Version of a Commercial Blockchain Service based on Linux Foundation’s Hyperledger Fabric.”
 IT Cloud Solutions is taking full advantage of this development!|